Command Line Interface¶

 Optional method to insert additional options on a class, called on

-Some commands have more specialized behavior, (see for example pip index
+Some commands have more specialized behavior, (see for example pip index).

-These commands instead will inherit from IndexGroupCommand
+These commands instead will inherit from IndexGroupCommand, which inherits from Command

-to build build the pip session for the corresponding requests.
+and SessionCommandMixin to build build the pip session for the corresponding requests.

-is the base class
+Lastly, RequirementCommand, which inherits from IndexGroupCommand is the base class

-for those commands which make use of requirements in any form, like pip install
+for those commands which make use of requirements in any form, like pip install.

 In addition to the previous classes, a last mixin class must be mentioned, from which

-as well as SessionCommandMixin
+Command as well as SessionCommandMixin inherit: CommandContextMixIn, in

 charge of the command’s context.